PiuFlor/PiuFlor/README.md

 </p>

 - 🔭 I’m currently working on process automation projects with Python/Django
-- 🌱 I’m currently learning PostgreSQL and Java
+- 🌱 I’m currently learning React and Node.js
 - 👯 I’m looking to collaborate on open-source or community-driven projects
 - 💬 Ask me about Python or teamwork in tech
 - 📫 How to reach me: flor.piuu@gmail.com